-Adultery is one of the serious forms of deceiving one’s self-confidence.
-Now the term cheating/adultery is mainly about intimate relationships, but on a psychological level, just the mental acceptance of flirting with another person is enough to be considered adultery, both by God and by your life partner.
+Adultery is one of the severe forms of deceiving one’s self-confidence.
+The term cheating/adultery is mainly about intimate relationships.
+Still, on a psychological level, just the mental acceptance of flirting with another person is enough to be considered adultery by God and your life partner.
 The term cheating targets trust.
-If the wife saw her husband flirting with another woman she would surely lose part of her trust in him, aware that it is enough to take the first step and the rest will flow of its own accord.
+If the wife saw her husband flirting with another woman, she would surely lose part of her trust in him.
+Aware that it is enough to take the first step, the rest will flow of its own accord.

 How does cheating affect a man?

-Even when one of the hardest things happens in a couple: adultery, people can, by God’s grace, learn to forgive each other and begin to rebuild their marriage, as long as the partner who has cheated repents and puts an end to his or her sexual immorality.
+Even when one of the hardest things happens in a couple: adultery, people can, by God’s grace.
+Learn to forgive each other and begin rebuilding their marriage, as long as the partner who has cheated repents and ends their sexual immorality.
 God has forgiven us for many more sins.
 We can follow His example and forgive even the sin of adultery.
 The person who did it will answer before God at the frightening judgment.

-Like most temptations, adultery is a cunning combination of good and evil, of truth and lies, which can often deceive us, can at first take on the garb of goodwill or love for our neighbor, and gradually take hold as a devastating addiction in our whole being.
+Like most temptations, adultery is a cunning combination of good and evil, truth and lies.
+Which can often deceive us and can at first, take on the garb of goodwill or love for our neighbor.
+And gradually take hold as a devastating addiction in our whole being.

-It all starts with a seemingly innocent flirtation: smiles, beautiful looks, discussions, interest in each other’s lives, willingness to help – this is the first and perhaps most important stage of all.
-It’s the moment when you open up to the other person more than you should, showing a willingness to give yourself totally, when in reality your life and body are already being given through love to someone else.
+It all starts with a seemingly innocent flirtation: smiles, beautiful looks, discussions, interest in each other’s lives, and willingness to help – this is the first and perhaps most crucial stage.
+It’s when you open up to the other person more than you should.
+Showing a willingness to give yourself totally when in reality, your life and body are already being given through love to someone else.